Digimon Adventure S01E16

 In the original, Etemon’s trailer is honking as it drives through the desert.
 Honking at whom?
 No one.

-Absolutely no one.[Flashing back to Taichi TOTALLY passing the ball and not just losing it because he got tripped]
+[Sora’s flashback to Taichi TOTALLY passing the ball and not just losing it because he tripped]

 Taichi: “I wouldn’t do something like that!”